Use sharing auditing in the Office 365 audit log

-Sharing events (excluding sharing policy and sharing link events) are different from file- and folder-related events in one primary way: one user is taking an action that has some effect on another user.
-For example, User A gives User B access to a file.
+Sharing events (not including events related to sharing policy and sharing links) are different from file- and folder-related events in one primary way: one user is performing an action that has an effect on another user.
+For example, when a resource User A gives User B access to a file.
 In this example, User A is the acting user and User B is the target user.
 In the SharePoint File schema, the acting user's action only affects the file itself.
 When User A opens a file, the only information needed in the FileAccessed event is the acting user.
 To address this difference, there is a separate schema, called the SharePoint Sharing schema, that captures more information about sharing events.
-This ensures that administrators have more insight into who shared a resource and the user the resource was shared with.
+This ensures that administrators have visibility into who shared a resource and the user the resource was shared with.

-The Sharing schema provides two additional fields in the audit log related to sharing events:
+The Sharing schema provides two additional fields in an audit record related to sharing events:

 These two fields, in addition to other properties from the Office 365 audit log schema such as User, Operation, and Date can tell the full story about which user shared what resource with whom and when.

 There's another schema property that's important to the sharing story.
 When you export audit log search results, the AuditData column in the exported CSV file stores information about sharing events.
 For example, when a user shares a site with another user, this is accomplished by adding the target user to a SharePoint group.
-The EventData property captures this additional information to provide context for administrators.
+The AuditData column captures this information to provide context for administrators.
 See Step 2 for instructions on how to parse the information in the AuditData column.

 When a user (the acting user) wants to share a resource with another user (the target user), SharePoint (or OneDrive for Business) first checks if the email address of the target user is already associated with a user account in the organization's directory.
-If the target user is in the directory (and has a corresponding guest user account), SharePoint does the following:
+If the target user is in the directory (and has a corresponding guest user account), SharePoint does the following things:

 Immediately assigns the target user permissions to access the resource by adding the target user to the appropriate SharePoint group, and logs an AddedToGroup event.

 Sends a sharing notification to the email address of the target user.

-If a user account for the target user isn't in the organization's directory, SharePoint does the following:
+If a user account for the target user isn't in the directory, SharePoint does the following: